skaderli/WaveBreaking/README.rst

 Contour calculation:
 ~~~~~~~~~~

 All RWB indices are based on a contour line representing the dynamical tropopause.
 The "calculate_contours()" function calculates the dynamical tropopause on the desired contour levels (commonly the 2 PVU level for Potential Vorticity).
 The function supports several contour levels at a time which allows for processing data of both hemispheres at the same time (e.g., contour levels -2 and 2).
+The contour calculation is included in the RWB index functions and doesn't need to be performed beforehand.

 If the input field is periodic, the parameter "periodic_add" can be used to extend the field in the longitudinal direction (default 120 degrees) to correctly extract the contour at the date border.
 With "original_coordinates = False", array indices are returned (used for the index calculations) instead of original coordinates.
 The routine returns a geopandas.GeoDataFrame with a geometry column and some properties for each contour.

 .. code-block:: python

-        #calculate contours
+        # calculate contours
         contours = wb.calculate_contours(data=smoothed,
                                          contour_levels=[-2, 2],
                                          periodic_add=120, # optional